dgru/how_we_work/data-management.md

 The Marine Predator Group is an open science lab that believes in transparent, reproducible science.
 To that aim:
 1. We keep lab notebooks to record what we did, learned, or produced each day.
 Can be physical notebooks, text files, Evernote, Jupyter notebooks, R Markdown notebooks, R blogdown, etc.
-1. We do our data analysis in GitHub repositories in the @marine-predator-group organization to facilitate collaboration and sharing within the group.
+1. We do our data analysis in GitHub repositories in the @marine-predators-group organization to facilitate collaboration and sharing within the group.
 1. We keep our raw data in the github repository related to the project, unless the data files are too large.
     1. We generally use a folder called "data" within the repository.
     1. We store our raw data with metadata describing what’s in the file and what the columns mean